samlalwani/PHL/membrane_filter_calc/README.md

 The notebook will highlight the result sample and will also provide CFU/mL calculation.

-If you need this notebook customized for your Lab please contact me.

 ## Getting Started
 Start the jupyter notebook "cfu_calc.ipynb"